• Skip to primary navigation

 Print Recipe Save Saved!
 Pin Recipe

-Light and fresh, this shrimp tomato pasta is a perfect one-dish meal, full of sweetness from the shrimp and the cherry tomatoes.
-A healthy thick sauce with stir-fried cherry tomatoes and shallot finished with fresh basil, no need for cream.
+Light and fresh, this Pasta With Prawns and Cherry Tomatoes is a perfect one-dish meal, full of sweetness from the shrimp and the cherry tomatoes.
+A light and creamy sauce with stir-fried cherry tomatoes and shallots finished with fresh basil, no need for cream.
 So easy to make, it is ready in only 20 minutes.
 Add some small scallops or lobster tails for a fancy dinner, and deglaze with a dry white wine.

 Prevent your screen from going dark